 Preparatory Course for Cambridge First Certificate in English (FCE)

-The First Certificate in English (FCE) is one of the most widely taken Cambridge EFL examination, with more than a quarter of a million candidates yearly.
+First Certificate in English (FCE) is one of the most widely taken Cambridge EFL examinations, with more than a quarter of a million candidates yearly.

 An FCE certificate is widely recognized in the English-speaking world as proof that a person can do office work in English or take a course of study where English is the language of instruction.
 Learners at this level can be assumed to have sufficient ability to operate effectively in English in many posts.